 Q. When do new student spring admits register?

-Beginning Monday, April 22, new student spring admits can begin to register for classes.
+Beginning Monday, December 3, new student fall admits can begin to register for classes.

 Q. What is a hold?

 Holds refer to the restriction of a student’s eligibility to enroll in classes, change his/her curriculum or obtain academic transcripts at Purdue University.
 Holds can result from a variety of situations, including, but not limited to: nonpayment of library fines, parking tickets, and residence hall bills; disciplinary action taken by the Office of the Dean of Students; poor scholastic performance; or failure to meet immunization requirements.
 Prior to meeting with an advisor, a student needs to make certain his/her record is clear of financial and registration holds.

 If a student is in hold status and would like to verify the hold, he/she can do so through myPurdue (https://wl.mypurdue.purdue.edu/cp/home/displaylogin).
 For further information, go to the Office of the Registrar in Room 45, Hovde Hall; call (765) 494-6165; or send an inquiry via e-mail to email@example.com.